OWASP/www-project-cloud-native-application-security-top-10/index.md

 Examples:
  * No container or host process activity monitoring
  * No network communications monitoring among microservices
+ * No resource consumption monitoring to ensure availability of critical resources
+ * Lack of monitoring on orchestration configuration propagation and stale configs
  * ...

 ## Getting Involved